How To Write to an Inmate Using a Letter-to-Prisoner Sample

 DoNotPay offers samples to compose personalized letters for your pen pals and dear ones without having to write a physical letter.

 We turn your digital message into a printed one and address it to the specific facility and inmate.
-To start a correspondence with an inmate via our app, log in to your DoNotPay account using your web browser and follow these steps:
+To start a correspondence with an inmate via our app, log in to your DoNotPay account using your and follow these steps:

 - Find the Connect With an Inmate section and pick Send a Personalized Letter